Encentivize/encentivize-store-api-documents/README.md

 1. Get a list of partners from our api using (1).
 These partners act as containers or categories, grouping vouchers from the same suppliers together.
 2. Once the user has selected a partner, you can find the products provided by that partner using (2).
 3. Once the user has selected a product they would like to redeem, you can request it using (3).
+4. (Optional) the encentivize system can be configured to call your system to notify you of successful and failed voucher redemption's.
+See below for details.

 ## Api Functions ##